Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: Are academics taught in the Preschool program?

-• Q: In addition to the core curriculum, do Seven Hills students participate in special classes?
+• Q: In addition to the core curriculum, do Seven Hills students participate in specialty classes?

-The Preschool and Pre-Kindergarten programs visit the Library every week and enjoy Music and Spanish with our specialty teachers.
-Kindergarten through 5th Grades take Art, Music, P.E., Spanish, and spend time in the Library.
-The Middle School curriculum includes Integrated Expressive Arts, World Languages, Restorative Justice, P.E.and Emotional Well-Being.
-For all students, technology is built into the day-to-day curriculum and is not a stand-alone class.
+The Preschool and Pre-Kindergarten programs visit the Library every week and enjoy music and Spanish with our specialty teachers.
+Kindergarten through 5th Grades take Art, Music, P.E., and Spanish, and spend time in the Library.
+The Middle School curriculum includes Performing Arts, World Languages, Seminar, P.E., and music.
+Technology is built into the day-to-day curriculum for all students and is not a stand-alone class.
 The practice of mindfulness is built into our classroom formats.

 • Q: How are the values of diversity and inclusion woven into the Seven Hills curriculum?